Wi Spa controversy

-On August 30, 2021, an individual, commonly reported to be a transgender woman, was charged with indecent exposure relating to the alleged incident after four women and one minor girl filed police reports in July.
+On August 30, 2021, an individual, commonly reported to be a transgender woman, was charged with indecent exposure relating to the alleged incident after four women and one minor girl filed police reports in July 2021.
 The suspect had previously been convicted of indecent exposure in 2002 and 2003, being obliged to register as a sex offender since 2006 and convicted for failing to register in 2008.
 The suspect is awaiting trial on seven counts of indecent exposure, according to court documents from 2019.
 The suspect has denied guilt, claiming harassment over being a trans person.

+On February 12, 2023, a judge ruled that the indecent exposure case could proceed.
+On June 1st, 2025, the suspect was found not guilty on all charges.

 Background

-Traditionally, Korean baths and spas that carry the appellation jjimjilbang mandate nudity within their gender-segregated areas, and are a "family affair".
+Traditionally, Korean baths and spas that carry the appellation jjimjilbang permit nudity within their gender-segregated areas, and are a "family affair".
 Wi Spa is a 24-hour, Korean spa located in the Koreatown neighborhood of Los Angeles.
 It has four floors: a women's floor; a men's floor; one mixed-gender, family-friendly jjimjilbang floor; and a rooftop, non-bathing floor.
 Wi Spa's policies for guests mandate that swimwear not be worn in the gender-segregated floors, while "proper clothing" is required in the mixed-gender floor.

 Wi Spa has an "Equal Access" policy for customers that covers "age, color, national origin, citizenship status, physical or mental disability, race, religion, creed, gender, sex, sexual orientation, gender identity and/or expression, marital status or any other characteristic protected by federal, state or local law".